GDP in Switzerland

-The State Secretariat for Economic Affairs expects the economy to expand 2.0% in 2019.
-FocusEconomics Consensus Forecast panelists expect GDP to expand 1.8% in 2019, which is unchanged from last month’s forecast, and project growth to moderate to 1.6% in 2020.
+The State Secretariat for Economic Affairs expects the economy to expand 1.1% in 2019 and 1.7% in 2020.
+FocusEconomics Consensus Forecast panelists expect GDP to expand 1.2% in 2019, which is unchanged from last month’s forecast, and project growth of 1.5% in 2020.

 Switzerland - GDP Data

 5 years of economic forecasts for more than 30 economic indicators.